CalliStef/Callista-Lucia/docs/search.md

 ## Quick fixes: Here are some actions you can take to improve performance:

-* Close any other Figma tabs that are not being used.
+* Any other figma tabs that you have should be closed
-* Browser: Force-quit and open Figma in a new browser window.
+* If you're using the browser version, force-quit, and open Figma in a new browser window.
-* Desktop App: Force-quit the Figma Desktop app and restart it.
+* If you're using the desktop app, force-quit, the Figma Desktop app and restart it.
 * Split up large Files into smaller Files.
 * Toggle Multiplayer cursors, Layout Grids, or Effects off.